 - 1. Minimize conflict between pedestrian, cyclist and vehicular crossings on site. - 2.
 All sewer grates should be located and designed to provide safe crossing for bicycles. - 3.
 Bicycle ramps are encouraged on outdoor staircases. - 4.
-Active transportation facilities (bike lanes, multi-use paths, etc.) should be considered for all developments and prioritized over on-street parking. - Connections should be made to the larger trail or bikeway network where one exists surrounding a proposed development. - 6.
+Active transportation facilities such as bike lanes, multi-use paths, transit stops with shelter, etc. should be considered for all developments. - Connections should be made to the larger trail or bikeway network where one exists surrounding a proposed development. - 6.
 Trails or multi-use pathways should be provided along significant natural areas where they abut a built-up area or street (either public or private). - 7.
 Trails should accommodate a wide range of users.